 Unlike the RT-PoE3N model, there are no jumpers required to set which conductors provide power.
-The unit contains two separate power paths for pair 1,2/3,6 and for pair 4,5/7,8.
+The unit contains two separate power paths for pairs 1,2/3,6 and 4,5/7,8.
 These have the standard full wave bridge so any polarity is accepted.
-The voltage measurement function accommodates either polarity and can be used to validate the expected PSE port polarity.
+The voltage measurement function handles either polarity and can be used to validate the expected PSE port polarity.